justkrismanohar/medullan/README.md

 ## Assumptions
 * All input to the system is fed through the EndPontion method calls (register, login, autheticateSession
 * One instance of EndPoint per region.
-Currenlty each EndPoint executes sever [AppPolicies](https://github.com/justkrismanohar/medullan/blob/master/AuthLib/src/core/api/AppPolicies.java) which are configurable via an xml file like [config.xml](https://github.com/justkrismanohar/medullan/blob/master/AuthLib/config.xml)
+Currenlty each EndPoint executes several [AppPolicies](https://github.com/justkrismanohar/medullan/blob/master/AuthLib/src/core/api/AppPolicies.java) which are configurable via an xml file like [config.xml](https://github.com/justkrismanohar/medullan/blob/master/AuthLib/config.xml).
+It can be easily extended to handle context based AppPolicies via a Factory.

 ## Limitations
 The following limitations are due mainly to lack to time on my part